ArthurPV/lily-lang/DOC.md

 #### mutable variable

-For the variables are mutable you must add `mut` before the name of variable.
+For variables to be mutable, you must add `mut` before the variable name.

 ```lily
 fun main =